 UNC- Chapel Hill ’12

 Jude graduated from the University of North Carolina and studied Anthropology and Urban Planning.
-Born and raised in post-tobacco Durham, NC, Austin has always wanted to play a role in the rebirth of America’s struggling cities.
-Austin’s interest in urbanism and agricultural enterprises has led him from market research in New Orleans, to development consulting in Sierra Leone, to a semester of architecture school in Copenhagen, and most recently to urban planning and design work in Detroit.
-After living and working in the Motor City for a summer, Austin knew that he would never be satisfied in a city without a little dirt behind its ears.
-Due to his slow walking pace Austin bikes everywhere he can, and also performed in and directed UNC’s improvised comedy company.
+Born and raised in post-tobacco Durham, NC, Jude has always wanted to play a role in the rebirth of America’s struggling cities.
+Jude’s interest in urbanism and agricultural enterprises has led him from market research in New Orleans, to development consulting in Sierra Leone, to a semester of architecture school in Copenhagen, and most recently to urban planning and design work in Detroit.
+After living and working in the Motor City for a summer, Jude knew that he would never be satisfied in a city without a little dirt behind its ears.
+Due to his slow walking pace Jude bikes everywhere he can, and also performed in and directed UNC’s improvised comedy company.

 Thank You to Downtown Project for Sponsoring Jude’s Fellowship